wp-plugins/add-to-any/README.txt

 3. E-mail tab, with direct links to the most popular web-based e-mailers' auto-filled Compose page, a web-based sender for use with any e-mail address

 == Changelog ==

+.9.8.8.3:

+* Option "Display Share/Save button at the bottom of posts on the front page" applies to all pages that can contain multiple posts

 .9.8.8.2: